File Syntax

 • Resilient parsing — Common syntax mistakes don't stop analysis in its tracks.
 We work through them, continue processing, and surface clear, actionable feedback for each issue found.

-• Deep decoder insights — We surface informational messages and warnings that most implementations quietly discard, giving you a more complete picture of your data's health.
+• Deep decoder insights — We surface informational messages and warnings that some implementations quietly discard, giving you a more complete picture of your data's health.

 Web Pages